-Chair Garodnick and Commissioners, staff of the Mayor's Office of Environmental Coordination, thank you for the opportunity to submit written comments on the Draft Environmental Impact Statement for the 1460-1480 Sheridan Boulevard proposal for rezoning and related actions.
+Distinguished Chair Salamanca and Committee Members, thank you for the opportunity to submit testimony on the proposal for rezoning 1460-1480 Sheridan Boulevard proposal and related actions.

-This testimony is submitted by Elena Conte, the Interim Executive Director of the Bronx River Alliance, a community organization which is also a public-private partnership with the Parks Department that serves as the coordinated voice for the river.
+I'm Elena Conte, the Interim Executive Director of the Bronx River Alliance, a community organization which is also a public-private partnership with the Parks Department that serves as the coordinated voice for the river.